How to Become a Lawyer With No Law Degree

 - Salmon P. Chase (1808-1873), senator, Chief Justice of the U.S. Supreme Court;

 - Abraham Lincoln (1809-1865), president;

-- Clarence Darrow (1857-1938), defense attorney in Scopes trial of 1925.
-[Clarence Darrow went to law school for one year, and preferred to study law on his own.
+- Clarence Darrow (1857-1938), a defense attorney in Scopes trial of 1925.
+[Clarence Darrow went to law school for one year and preferred to study law on his own.
 He received most of his legal education in a law office in Youngstown, Ohio;

 - Robert Storey (b.
 1893), president of the American Bar Association (1952-1953);